Discover new insights + new ways of thinking.

 All in one 6-credit, 14-week project.

 Discover new ways of thinking about customers and leadership, and gain a deeper understanding about how you think and present.
 Learn Yale’s proprietary Insights Discovery Process, which builds on the latest theories in behavioral science.
-There’s also a healthy dose of self-discovery as faculty pushes you to challenge the intellectual rigor of your thinking.
+There’s also a healthy dose of self-discovery as faculty push you to challenge the intellectual rigor of your thinking.

 Work on a real project—not just theories.
-Gain firsthand experience tackling a real-world challenge facing a business leader, with the underlying “cushion” of senior faculty leadership and alumnus mentorship.
+Gain firsthand experience tackling a real-world challenge facing a business leader, with the underlying “cushion” of senior faculty leadership and alumni mentorship.
 Learn how to go from problem to insight, and how to use insights to generate creative strategies and recommendations.

 Generate insights that can drive meaningful change within an organization and learn from senior leadership about how your team’s ideas might be used during key client milestones.
 Having the support and guidance of faculty along the way will ensure that your final deliverables are both innovative and impactful.